Táchira: Relief

 Its territory has an area of 11,100 km2, where the Andean physiographic character predominates, with heights above 2,000 m.
-The mountainous relief is the southern continuation of the Merida mountain range, which penetrates from the north in a southwesterly direction, exceeding 4,000 m in the La Negra moor.
+The mountainous relief is the southern continuation of the Mérida mountain range, which penetrates from the north in a southwesterly direction, exceeding 4,000 m in the La Negra moor.

 In the extreme southwest, the Táchira depression was formed, which includes the tectonic trench through which the river of the same name runs and the entire relatively low area located between this trench and the valleys of the Lobaterita, the Torbes Medio and the Quinimarí Medio.
 The depression of the Torbes River separates the main range of the Mérida Range from the Tamá Range.
 During the Tertiary period, the uplifts of failed blocks formed deep valleys like those of the Uribante and Torbes rivers, with very steep slopes.
 In addition, there are relatively open basins with gently sloping terrain (San Cristóbal-Táriba-Rubio).
 The northern slopes come into contact with the lowlands located south of Lake Maracaibo, with large marshy areas, while the southeastern sector, from the eastern slope of the Uribante branch, is a transition zone between the piedmont (the lowlands of the mountainous formation) and the western high plains.